Proj221/TestingGroundsFPS/README.md

 AnimGraph is to set which animation should be applied to the skeleton.
 State machine can be used to switch in between different states.
 ---

+## 11 About Blackboard

+Blackboard is like a dictionary where a "key-value" combo is always set.
+When you need to SET a blackboard value, you always need to "Set value as xxx", and assign it with a key and their true value.
+When you need to GET a blackboard value, you alwasy need to "Get value as xxx", and feed it with a key name and the value would return accordingly.
+When dealing with a behavior tree at the same time, the key to the SETTER and the GETTER can be different as usually a BTtask would be created.
+Therefore, the SETTER key (KEY_SETTER) and the GETTER key (KEY_GETTER) would be matached at the BTtask assign interface.
+---